rwang2022/FourCoffeePeanuts/README.md

 cd into it<br>
 `$ cd FourCoffeePeanuts/`

-if user doesn't already have virtualenv module installed `$ pip install virtualenv`
+if user doesn't already have virtualenv module installed <br>
+`$ pip install virtualenv`

 create the virtual environment<br>